-To End Surprise Medical Bills, New York Tried Arbitration — Health Care Costs Went Up
+To End Surprise Medical Bills, New York Tried Arbitration.
+Health Care Costs Went Up

 Hassan and Cassidy's bill, called the STOP Surprise Medical Bills Act of 2019, avoids tying payment rates to the "bill charges" with which Adler and other experts take issue.

-Instead, arbiters are supposed to consider "commercially reasonable rates" based on what other in-network doctors charge in that geographic area, as well as factors like the level of training the provider had and the complexity of the dispute.
+Instead, arbiters are supposed to consider "commercially reasonable rates" based on what other in-network doctors charge in that geographic area, as well as factors such as the level of training the provider had and the complexity of the dispute.

 Adler calls Cassidy and Hassan's bill "leagues better" than the New York approach, but he's still skeptical of how vague the guidance is.

-Cassidy dismissed many of the criticism in the Brookings' analysis, including the increase in cases going to arbitration because, he says, it represents such a small portion of the overall claims in New York.
+Cassidy dismissed many of the criticisms in the Brookings' analysis, including the increase in cases going to arbitration because, he says, it represents such a small portion of the overall claims in New York.

 He says they were still learning a lot from New York's experience.